 The most common training vehicle used in the convoys is the normal 1.25 ton pick-up truck.
 The larger 2.5-ton cargo and utility trucks are the next most common.
-The total number of additional vehicles from convoys to Camp Edwards is not significant, but it is added to the calculations of accident risk discussed below.
+The total

 Size of Potential Accidents

 Although it would be extremely improbable, the simultaneous release of fuel from all the possible vehicles within the training areas was raised during one of the public meetings.
 As noted above, nothing close to a total failure has ever occurred within Camp Edwards.